MicrosoftDocs/azure-devops-docs/release-notes/2023/sprint-231-update.md

 ---
-title:  Switch between HTML and Markdown editor in Azure Boards comments
+title:  Switch between HTML and Markdown editor in Azure Boards comments private preview
 author: ckanyika
 ms.author: ckanyika
 ms.date: 12/5/2023
-description: Switch between HTML and Markdown editor in Azure Boards comments
+description: Switch between HTML and Markdown editor in Azure Boards comments private preview
 ---
-# Switch between HTML and Markdown editor in Azure Boards comments
+# Switch between HTML and Markdown editor in Azure Boards comments private preview

-In this update, Azure Boards introduces a change to the Markdown editor, allowing users to switch between the HTML and Markdown editor at the comment level.
+With this update, you can now switch between HTML and Markdown editor in Azure Boards comments.

-In Pipelines, we've made improvements to the YAML validation function.

-Check out the release notes for details.
+Check out the release notes to learn more about enrolling in the private preview for this feature.

 ### Azure Boards